nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

       Use case resumes at 1.

+- 1b.
+User inputs a name that already exists in the address book.
+    - 1b1.
+System informs user about that name being taken already.

+      Use case resumes at 1.

+- 1c.
+User inputs a clash in schedule.
+    - 1c1.
+System informs user of the clash in schedules.

+      Use case resumes at 1.

 **Use case: UC03 - Delete a tutee**

 **MSS**

 1. User views the list of tutees.
 2. User requests to delete a tutee.
-2. System deletes the tutee
+3. System deletes the tutee.

     Use case ends.

 **Extensions**

 * 2a1.
+User tries to edit the schedule of a tutee which clashes with an existing schedule.

+    Use case ends.

+**Use case: UC04 - Editing a tutee**

+**MSS**

+1. User views the list of tutees.
+2. User requests to edit a tutee.
+3. System edit the tutee

+    Use case ends.

+**Extensions**

+- 2a.
 The tutee that the user is trying to delete does not exist in the list.
+  - 2a1.
+System informs that user does not exist.

+    Use case resumes at 2.
+  -
+- 2b.
+The schedule of the edited tutee clashes with an existing schedule.
-* 3a1.
-System informs that the list of tutees is now empty
+  - 2b1.
+System informs that there is a clash in schedules.

+    Use case resumes at 2.

   Use case ends.

 *{More to be added}*